abrown41/ATAS_xenon/README.md

 The bin directory houses the analysis scripts used to extract ATAS from the raw RMT files.
-This does not include the gen_tas.py script which is already part of the rmt repo.
-The archer_files directory contains a utility for setting up calculations, and the necessary input.conf file to make that work.
+The archer_files directory contains a utility for setting up calculations, a utility for generating the gaussian profile pulses, and the necessary input.conf file to make that work.
 It will need editing to work on your archer account.

-The data which has already been generated amounts to >10Gb so I haven't put it here.
-Instead, I've created an archive on /work/e585/e585/shared/xenon_data_for_lynda.tar which you can pull in.

-There's a separate .tar file (incase you already started to extract the first one) with the H, D* and Spline* files from R-matrix I. That's on /work/e585/e585/shared/xenon_input_for_lynda.tar.
+Also in the archer_files are utilities for extracting the ground state population at the end of the calculation for each IR intensity (a single time delay is chosen because the population agrees to \~6s.f. across the time delays) and the final pop_all which can be used to estimate the error in the calculation.

+The required data (EField and dipole files) are in the data directory.
+At the moment, the analysis scripts need tweaked to work with these files.